zlaidyn/Neural-Modal-ODE-Demo/README.md

 * The full-field responses are successfully reconstructed via Neural Modal ODEs.

-* "FEM" in the figure, means the purely physics-based models, where we intentionally introduce model noise into the model.
+* "FEM" in the figure, means the purely physics-based model, where we intentionally introduce model noise into the model.
 We integrate this "inaccurate" model with observational data via Neural Model ODEs, forming a hybrid model -- the discrepancy term $\text{NN}(\textbf{z})$ is capbale of rectifying the model inaccuracy.

 ![prediction](fig/kn_0.5.png)